 Quality Building Management (QBM) formed by Donald Pitt, has been an active professional within the Building and Strata Industries since 1970.

 QBM have completed 1,000’s of Emergency Management Plans and we conduct training in building evacuation, as well as providing an on-line system to train people in the use of fire equipment and evacuation techniques.

-Specialising in everything to keep Commercial, Industrial and Residential Complexes safe and legally compliant, QBM provide the full range of Asbestos, Fire and Building inspections, reporting and training services for Property Owners and Managers, as well as Real Estate Agents.
+Specialising in everything to keep Commercial, Industrial and Residential Complexes safe and legally compliant, QBM provides the full range of Asbestos, Fire, and Building inspections, reporting, and training services for Property Owners and Managers, as well as Real Estate Agents.

 The information provided in this article is of a general nature only and does not represent nor is it intended to be advice of a personal nature or any particular nature.
 Quality Building Management Pty Ltd strongly suggests that no person should specifically act upon any information supplied in this article, but should obtain our professional advice concerning your specific issue or personal circumstances.